 By the early 2000’s, Google had exploded onto the scene and quickly become the only way anybody could find your site.
 If you weren’t in the top three on Google, no one knew you existed.
 (Every time I’m tempted to complain about Facebook’s algorithm, I just think back to those days.)

 Then Google stole an idea from an old search engine called Goto, and that idea evolved into AdSense.
 Now suddenly, there was a third way to make money on the web: selling ad space.
 Webmasters came out of the woodwork to start websites.
-Google’s algorithms were relatively unsophisticated, and these webmasters figured it out: all you had to do was take a high-paying phrase from AdSense and pepper it all through the text of the site, whether it made the slightest sense or not.
+Google’s algorithms were relatively unsophisticated back then, and these webmasters figured it how to game them.
+All you had to do was take a high-paying phrase from AdSense and pepper it all through the text of the site, whether it made the slightest sense or not.
 Seriously, you’d have websites that took a few paragraphs about whatever, and then just tossed a phrase like “monkey wrench” into the middle of sentences.

 And so spam was born.
 My pride would never let me make a spam site, so I left a lot of money on the table.
 Some people were seriously raking it in.

-The worst thing was: Google would not tell us what they were banning or penalizing.
-Even if you were building websites the right way – with a focus on visitors, not to game Google’s algorithm – you could still suddenly drop to the third page of Google and have no idea what sin you had committed against Google.
+The worst part: Google would not tell us what they were banning or penalizing.
+Even if you were building websites the right way – with a focus on visitors, not to game Google’s algorithm – you could still suddenly drop to the third page of Google and have no idea what sin you had committed.
 SEOs made full-time work out of trying to figure out what Google was after.

 This is when I decided I needed more than one website, in case Google banned or penalized any of them.